Elizabeth Stuart, Queen of Bohemia: Early life

-Elizabeth was born at Dunfermline Palace, Fife, on 19 August 1596 at 2 o'clock in the morning.
+Elizabeth was born at Dunfermline Palace, Fife, on 19 August 1596 at 2:00 am.
 King James rode to the bedside from Callendar, where he was attending the wedding of the Earl of Orkney.
 At the time of her birth, her father was King of Scotland, but not yet King of England.
 Named in honour of Elizabeth I of England, her godmother, the young Elizabeth was christened on 28 November 1596 in the Chapel Royal at Holyroodhouse, and was then proclaimed by the heralds as "Lady Elizabeth".
 During her early life in Scotland, Elizabeth was brought up at Linlithgow Palace, where she was placed in the care of Lord Livingstone and his wife, Eleanor Hay.
 A couple of years later the king's second daughter, Margaret, was placed in their care as well.
 Elizabeth "did not pay particular attention to this younger sister", as even at this young age her affections were with her brother, Henry.